Explicit formulas for the spectral side of the trace formula of SL(2): Explicit formulas for the spectral side

 \subsection{Weil distributions in the continuous spectral terms}

 Having shown that the sum over zeroes appear in the contribution of the continuous spectrum to the trace formula, we relate this to the distributions arising in Weil's explicit formula \cite[p.18]{W72}.
-We will say the resulting distributions are of {\em Weil-type}, for their resemblance to those appearing in the Weil formula (\ref{weilexp2}); in our theorem there appears a difference of certain exponents of $\frac12$, this is due to our choice of normalization.

-The rest of this chapter will be devoted to the proof of Theorem \ref{mainthm3}.
+We will say the resulting distributions are of {\em Weil-type}, for their resemblance to those appearing in the Weil formula (\ref{weilexp2}); in our theorem there appears a difference of certain exponents of $\frac12$, this is due to our choice of normalisation.
+The rest of this section will be devoted to the proof of Theorem \ref{mainthm3}.
 We first collect several lemmas, from which the theorem will follow quickly.